 In the left-side navigation pane, choose .

-On the Key page, find the ADB key pair that you want to bind and click Attach Key Pair in the Actions column.
+On the Key page, find the ADB key pair that you want to attach and click Attach Key Pair in the Actions column.

-In the Attach Key Pair dialog box, select a cloud phone instance from the Instances section on the left, click icon to the right of the instance, and then click Bind.
+In the Attach Key Pair dialog box, select a cloud phone instance from the Instances section on the left, click the arrow icon to the right of the instance, and then click Bind.

-Once you bind the key pair to the cloud phone instance, save the adbkey (the private key) file in the appropriate directory based on your operating system.
-(This will enable ADB-based access from your on-premises device to the cloud phone instance.)
+After you attach the key pair to the cloud phone instance, save the adbkey (the private key) file in the appropriate directory based on your operating system.
+This enables ADB-based access from your on-premises device to the cloud phone instance.

 Unbind an ADB key pair